csikasote/BembaSpeech/DATASTATEMENT.md

 > Only blockquoted content should be deleted; the final about statement should be left intact.

-Data set name: XX
+Data set name: Bemba-ASR-Corpus

-Citation (if available):
+Citation (if available): N/A

-Data set developer(s):
+Data set developer(s): Claytone Sikasote

-Data statement author(s):
+Data statement author(s): Claytone Sikasote

-Others who contributed to this document:
+Others who contributed to this document: Antonis Anastaposoulos

 ## A. CURATION RATIONALE